Chart Color Schemes

 Whyalla Norrie faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.0%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 6.7%, followed by postgraduate qualifications (1.4%) and graduate diplomas (0.9%).
-Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding them, including advanced diplomas (6.5%) and certificates (34.0%).
-Educational participation is high at 27.7%, comprising 12.7% in primary education, 7.2% in secondary education, and 1.9% in tertiary education.
+Trade and technical skills are prominent, with 40.5% of residents aged 15+ holding vocational credentials – advanced diplomas (6.5%) and certificates (34.0%).

-Educational participation is notably high, with 27.7% of residents currently enrolled in formal education.
+Educational participation is high, with 27.7% of residents currently enrolled in formal education.
 This includes 12.7% in primary education, 7.2% in secondary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education